YinJC/uk-tex-faq/FAQ-logos.md

----
-layout: page
-title: Typesetting all those TeX-related logos
+# Typesetting all those TeX-related logos
----

 Knuth was making a particular point about the capabilities of TeX when he defined the logo.
 Unfortunately (in some people's opinion) he thereby